hanwenzhang123/fullstack-note/04-note/README.md

 - NoSQL is great for logs, orders, survey, chat messages

 #### SQL vs NoSQL
+- MongoDB : MySQL
+- Database : Database
-- SQL: Table; NoSQL: Collection
+- Collection : Table
-- SQL: Column: NoSQL: Field
-- SQL: Row/Record; NoSQL: Document
+- Document : Row
+- Field: Column

 #### MongoDB
-- MongoDB Database contains one or more collections (A collection of JSON documents)
+- MongoDB Database contains one or more collections (A collection of BSON documents)
 - Collections can contain different types of document (objects)
 - Document with key value pair list of array or nested document
 - (structure can change over time, field can vary from document to document)